joeellis/joeellis.github.io/_posts/2017-09-12-using-circle-2-0-with-elixir.md

 The config also downloads a second docker image, [`postgres:9.6.2-alpine`](https://hub.docker.com/_/postgres/) to create a database container and with our app's database credentials ([see the official docker image for more information about supported env vars and options](https://hub.docker.com/_/postgres/).
 Lastly, it sets a working directory folder called `app` in the CircleCI user's home directory.

-Next, the build runs through a set of initial steps to checkout our git repository, and restores any caches that may already exist:
+Next, the build checks out our git repo, and restores any caches that may already exist:

 {% highlight yaml %}
 {% raw %}